Home » All Recipes » Bread and Baked Goods » Pan De Yuca (Gluten-Free Cheese Bread)

 How to Make Pan De Yuca

-Even though I can easily buy pan de yuca in local bakeries, I wouldnโ€™t trade this homemade, fresh-off-the oven version for anything.
-Besides, a batch is super easy to make and ready in about 35 minutes.
+Even though I can easily buy pan de yuca in local bakeries, I wouldn’t trade this homemade, fresh-off-the-oven version for anything.
+Besides, a batch is super easy to make and finishes in 35 minutes.
 Simply make the dough using a food processor then pop it in the oven.
-If you donโ€™t have a food processor, a standing mixer or electric hand blender works, too.

 Scroll to the bottom of this post for a printable recipe card with a full list of ingredients, measurements, and step-by-step instructions.